Luis-Villegas/Python/Installation_Instructions.rst

 ..  image:: Images/Image_1.png
     :align: center

-Next you will be asked if you would like to run the program, click **Run**.
+You will be asked if you would like to run the program, click **Run**.

 ..  image:: Images/Image_2.png
     :align: center

-Here you will be given to options of instalatino, an express method or a custom method.
-The difereance in the two optinos is that the custom allows you to choose the locatino of wher **Python 3.5.2** is installed.
+Next you will be given two options of instalatino, an express method or a custom method.
+The differeance in the two optinos is that the custom allows you to choose the locatino of where **Python 3.5.2** is installed.

+..  image:: Images/Image_7.png
+    :align: center

 If you would like to run the express installatino, click **Install Now**.
 If yo u choose to do the custom installation, click **Customized Installation** and move down this page to |Customized Installatino|